noi-techpark/odh-docs/source/datasets/bluetooth.rst

 -----------------

-The data for this datasets are collected by experimental Bluetooth-based sensors and detectors and represent traffic information, since the detectors scan available Bluetooth devices on board of vehicle that drive on.
+The data for this datasets are collected by experimental Bluetooth-based sensors and detectors currently located on various points of the streets of Bolzano and soon in other location of South Tyrol.
+Gathered data are then processed to obtain useful information about the traffic; therefore, data in this dataset are:

+* The total number of vehicles detected
+* An estimation of heavy and light vehicles

+Collected data are also split within intervals (of e.g.,15, 30), for statistical and historical offline analysis.

 ==============  ========================================================
 Output          JSON, mime-type application/json